vobyjs/voby/README.md

 #### `createElement`

-This is the function that will make DOM nodes and call/instantiate components, it will be called for you automatically by JSX.
+This is the function that will make DOM nodes and call/instantiate components, it will be called for you automatically via JSX.

 ```tsx
 import {createElement} from 'voby';